-It’s also a great way to bond with your bearded dragon to feel comfortable around you.
+It’s also a great way to get your bearded dragon to feel comfortable around you.

 Having your pet associate your scent with positive experiences such as bathing builds its affection towards you.

 If you’re new to keeping these reptiles, we have a guide on bathing bearded dragons to help you out and the basics steps below.